govuk-once/onward-journey/README.md

 You should also install all the tools from the [laptop-configuration repo](https://github.com/govuk-once/laptop-configuration)

+Install the pre-commit hooks with `pre-commit install`.
+This will run the hooks listed in `.pre-commit-config.yaml` before each commit

 ## Deploying infrastructure

 You need to have the gds cli installed and configured to be able to deploy infrastructure, to the point that `gds aws once-onwardjourney-development-readonly -- echo "test"` succeeds